John Ikenberry: Criticism of U.S. policy

 Ikenberry is known for vehement criticism of what he described as the "neoimperial grand strategy" of the United States under the Bush administration.
 His critique is primarily a pragmatic one, arguing not that the U.S. should eschew imperialism as a matter of principle, but rather, that it is not in a position to succeed at an imperial project.
 He contends that such a strategy, rather than enabling a successful War on Terrorism and preserving international peace, will end up alienating American allies, weakening international institutions, and provoking violent blowback, including terrorism, internationally, as well as being politically unsustainable domestically.

-Instead, in his article "The Rise of China and the Future of the West", Foreign Affairs, Ikenberry suggests strengthening and re-investing in the existing institutions and rules of U.S.-led western order.
+In a Foreign Affairs article titled "The Rise of China and the Future of the West", Ikenberry suggests strengthening and re-investing in the existing institutions and rules of U.S.-led western order.
 He argues that the first thing that U.S. must do is to reestablish itself as a foremost supporter of the global system that underpins the Western order.
 In this view, when other countries see the U.S. using its power to strengthen the existing rules and institutions, US authority will be strengthened because they will become more inclined to work in collaboration with U.S. power.
 Secondly, the U.S. should update the key post-war security pacts, such as NATO and Washington's East Asian alliances.
 When the U.S. provides security, the U.S. allies, in return, will operate within the western order.
 Thirdly, the U.S. should renew its support for wide-ranging multilateral institutions.
 Economically speaking, building on the agreements of the WTO, concluding the current Doha Round of trade talks that seek to extend market opportunities and trade liberalization to developing countries are possible examples.
 Fourthly, the U.S. should make sure that the order is all-encompassing, meaning there shouldn't be any space left for other rising countries to build up their own “minilateral” order.
 Lastly, U.S. must support efforts to integrate rising developing countries into key global institutions.
 Less formal bodies, like G-20 and various other intergovernmental networks, can provide alternative avenues for voice and representation.

-Institutions
+Research

 In After Victory: Institutions, Strategic Restraint, and the Rebuilding of Order after Major Wars, Ikenberry explores how the United States utilized its hegemony after both World Wars to shape future world order.
 In both cases, the U.S. attempted to institutionalize its power through the creation of a constitutional order, by which political order was organized around agreed-upon legal and political institutions that operate to allocate rights and limit the exercise of power.
 In the process, the United States agreed to "tame" its power by placing it within institutions and the set of rules and rights with which this came.
 One of the advantages for the United States in doing so was locking itself into a guaranteed position for years to come.
 In the event that its power waned in the future, the institutional framework it created would nonetheless remain intact.